 Otherwise, why buy it?

-It doesn't matter if the SPD/TVSS in question is a panel type unit for your business, a whole home unit for your house or the everyday outlet surge protector.
+your business, a whole home unit for your house or the everyday outlet surge protector type.

-Circuitry used, quality and type of components in the device are important.
+Circuitry used, quality of components and type of components in the devices are important.
 Many times these components may be similar.

-However, combining the components and how they are used in the unit design is typically the point of quality separation.
+However, combining components, design and testing of the devices are typically the point of quality separation.

 Types of protection designs available in both Panel and Plug-In units:

-Device's available may incorporate one or more of the circuitry types to improve effectiveness - but again, type and quality of components and design are key.
+Device's available may incorporate one or more of the circuitry types to improve effectiveness - but again, type, quality number of components and design are key.

-Depending on unit design and other factors, performance and/or results will very with different units - again, regardless if the units in question are panel mounted TVSS or plug-in units.
+Depending on unit design and other factors, performance and/or results will very with different units.
+Again, regardless if the units in question are panel mounted TVSS or plug-in type units.